K0Stek122/CastHud/README.md

 - Scale
 - RGB colors
 - Offset

+# How to use it?
-To use it just download the latest release and run.
+To use just download the latest release and run, to open the menu press insert.

 # Contribute
 Any contributions are appreciated!
 If you fix any bugs or give me any ideas, i'll gladly include the fixes.